rubycentral/cfp-app/docs/website_documentation.md

 for the content.
 - Footer copyright: appears at the very bottom of the footer
 - Twitter handle: just the handle for the event without the '@' sign.
-Note that this will also populate the `tiwtter:site` meta tag in the head.
+Note that this will also populate the `twitter:site` meta tag in the head.
 - Facebook url: full url to the facebook page for the event.
 - Instagram url: full url to the instagram page for the event.